robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 {details}
 Video transcript.

-Hi, I'm Kenny Wheeler.
-We're going to be looking at working with a group.
+Hi, I’m Kenny Wheeler. we’re going to be looking at working with a group.

 A consideration to bear in mind when an adult works with a group is how are you or the TA developing independence in the pupils?
 How can you be sure that support is not given too soon and then negatively impacting on the progress pupils are making?
 How can you be sure that the work the pupils are producing is their own?
 The Education Endowment Foundation’s scaffolding framework for teaching assistants and pupil interactions provides an effective model for both teachers and TA’s to use to ensure pupil independence is developed when working with an adult.
 It is a framework consisting of five layers that should be followed sequentially depending on the pupil’s performance.
 The framework consists of the five following stages: